adamsussman/pydantic-enhanced-serializer/docs/integrations.md

     # wrapper to function.
     def my_api(body: RequestModel) -> ResponseModel:
         return MyModel(...)  # or a dict in the shape of MyModel

-    # Flask doesn't handle pydantic validation errors natively so its a good idea
-    # to add an error handler for when the body data fails validation
-    app.register_error_handler(ValidationError, lambda e: make_response({"errors": e.errors()}, 400))
 ```

 Request specific fields in the response: